magnate3/raspberry-pi-os-qemu/docs/lesson01/rpi-os.md

 ## Project structure

-1. **Makefile** We will use the [make](http://www.math.tau.ac.il/~danha/courses/software1/make-intro.html) utility to build the kernel. `make`'s behavior is configured by a Makefile, which contains instructions on how to compile and link the source code.
+1. `Makefile`: We will use the GNU Makefile to build the kernel.
-1. **src** This folder contains all of the source code.
+1. `src`: This folder contains all of the source code.
-1. **include** All of the header files are placed here.
+1. `include`: All of the header files are placed here.

 Note: Of all the subsequent experiments in p1, the source code has the same structure.